nervana21/bitcoin-rpc-codegen/CONTRIBUTING.md

 ## Report bugs using GitHub's [issue tracker](https://github.com/yourusername/bitcoin-rpc-codegen/issues)

 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/yourusername/bitcoin-rpc-codegen/issues/new); it's that easy!
+Report a bug by [opening a new issue](https://github.com/yourusername/bitcoin-rpc-codegen/issues/new); it's that easy! **Please replace `yourusername` with the actual GitHub organization or username if different.**

 ## Write bug reports with detail, background, and sample code